 Each shawl is delivered to the recipient along with a card containing this special message:

 "This prayer shawl was made especially for you with love and prayers.
 It is a gjft from Naomi Makemie Presbyterian Church.
-At the last meeting of our knitting ministry, we gathered in a circle to bless this shawl.
+At the last meeting of our Prayer Group, we gathered in a circle to bless this shawl.
 May you discover comfort and solace as you wear it.
 May it encircle you in God’s love and peace, now and always.

 Love and Prayers

 Loving God, as I create this shawl, may it be woven with love and compassion for __________ in her/his time of need.
 May it be a sign of hope and caring from our family of faith.
 Amen.

 God of grace and God of glory, you alone know what ______ and his/her family need at this time.
 Surround them with your loving peace that they might find solace and comfort in you.
 Amen.

 God of love, surround ________ with your tender mercy in this time of struggle and sorrow May this shawl be a source of comfort and the warmth of your love in the days ahead Amen.

 Loving God, as I work to create this shawl, may it become a sign of your love and concern as _________ faces treatment in the days ahead.
 Amen.